 Who should audition for Camerata?...

-... any UMBC student with significant choral experience, music reading skills, a commitment to expressive singing, and a creative imagination.
+... any UMBC undergraduate or graduate student with significant choral experience, music reading skills, a commitment to expressive singing, and a creative imagination.

 When are Auditions?